hulmanlab/webpage/news/index.md

 ## Upcoming events
 ### Steno AI Journal Club
-**Date, time** Oct 9, 13-14
+**Date, time** Oct 9, 12-13

 **Location** Hjerterummet, Steno Diabetes Center Aarhus (see [Contact](https://hulmanlab.com/contact/) page)

 **Description** Paper: We will discuss the content of [this](https://www.bmj.com/content/371/bmj.m3919) article, which is about the consistency of machine learning and statistical models in predicting clinical risks of individual patients.
-This longitudinal cohort study using cardiovascular disease as an exemplar provides valuable insights into the performance of various prediction techniques.

-Stay tuned.
+Stay tuned for more.

 ## Past events
 ### Steno AI Journal Club